Srinivas39322/CLASSIFICATION_OF_HUMAN_DISEASES_FROM_X-RAY_IMAGES/README.md

-### Classification of Human Diseases from X-Ray Images 🌐📷
+### Classification Of Human Diseases From X-Ray Images 🌐📷

 ---